elastic/integrations/packages/mimecast/docs/README.md

 This is the `mimecast.ttp_ip_logs` dataset.
 These logs contain information about messages containing information flagged by an Impersonation Protection configuration.
-Learn more about these logs [here] (https://integrations.mimecast.com/documentation/endpoint-reference/logs-and-statistics/get-ttp-impersonation-protect-logs/).
+Learn more about [these logs] (https://integrations.mimecast.com/documentation/endpoint-reference/logs-and-statistics/get-ttp-impersonation-protect-logs/).

 An example event for `ttp_ip` looks as following: